Auraria, Denver: History

 Auraria ceased to exist as a separate town on December 3, 1859, when the Jefferson Territory granted a charter to the consolidated City of Denver, Auraria, and Highland, which would come to be known as just Denver City, the territorial capital and seat of Arrappahoe County.
+The Auraria post office was renamed Denver City on February 11, 1860.
 The Jefferson Territory was itself superseded on February 28, 1861, when U.S. President James Buchanan signed An Act to provide a temporary Government for the Territory of Colorado.

 Auraria suffered a devastating flood on May 19, 1864.
-In response, many businesses left the neighborhood for Denver proper.
+In response, many businesses left the neighborhood.
 Some speculate that Auraria never truly recovered from this event.
+However for the next century Auraria continued as a neighborhood mixing industry, commerce and housing.
+Residents included working class and varying immigrant populations.
+By the 1920s Auraria's residents were largely Hispanic.